fistodul/MF-updater/README.md

 Before updating, keep in mind to backup the game in case you will want to revert back since the script will overwrite any mismatching file.

-To begin the update process, launch the `updater.py` [Python](https://www.python.org/) script or shell script for your OS:
+To begin the update process, launch the shell script for your OS:
 | OS         | Script      | Note
 | ---------- | ----------- | ------------------------------------------ |
 | Linux      | updater.sh  | Just have Bash installed                   |